I reported in my last post of what I thought was a heat problem causing the GPS to stop finding any satellites.

 Mechanically the connector may have been partially out.
 Its so small that it was difficult to tell.
 I carefully squeezed the 2 socket centre blades together a little.
 If the connector is plugged in at an angle during assembly it may be possible to open up the contacts just a little.

 I replaced the back cover.
-Beware if you should take yours apart (not recommended) take the SD Card out first! the cover will come of ok but when you try to replace it you will bend the mini SD card and probably break it like I did!
+Beware if you should take yours apart (not recommended) take the Micro SD Card out first! the cover will come of ok but when you try to replace it you will bend the Micro SD card and probably break it like I did!
 Ouch!
 Lucky I can’t remember what was on it.
-A few PDF’s, MP3’s and lucky only a few pictures. $7.99 for a new card.
+A few PDF’s, MP3’s and lucky only a few pictures.
+AU$7.99 for a new Micro SD card.

 Final outcome, well time will tell seems to be working OK now.
 I did notice that when indoors with a much weaker signal (GPS Status program) that I may have 6 satellites in green then yellow then gray and all of a sudden all would disappear.
 I would then have to move to a better location and wait around 10-15 seconds then that would all come back at the same time (not like when you turn on GPS and one at a time appears).
 This may suggest that with a low signal that the chip looses sync and needs a strong signal to re-sync.
 This would not explain why they all disappeared whilst I was on holiday outside in blue sky.

 The Active Antenna is on the right hand side.
 The orange rectangle to the right of the pink barcode label.
 The gray cable looping onto the gold connector is just above.
 The GPS receiver is just below the gold connector under the square tin cover.